 There are two levels of care at the Hospice Centers - acute care and residential care.
 For those who have acute care needs that require constant medical management, charges will usually be covered in full under hospice insurance benefits.
 For those who are stable - and are receiving residential care - an out-of-pocket room and board charge is required.
-Currently, the cost for one day of residential care at either Hospice Center is $210.
+Currently, the cost for one day of residential care at our Hospice Centers is $235.
 Patients' conditions may vary from day to day; their care will be classified as either acute or residential on a daily basis.

 Is financial assistance available to those who may need it?

 Because of generous contributions from the community, no patient is ever turned away because of an inability to pay.
 For those who have no insurance or limited financial resources, fees are based on patients' incomes and ability to pay.